patkarlab/smMIPS-Detection-Pipeline/README.md

 VarDictJava = 1.8
 Varscan = v2.3.9
 Platypus
+Annovar

 ## Usage
-### Prerequisites
+### Prerequisites-
 1. Install dependencies listed above.
 2. Create a sample sheet in .CSV format, with a list of sample IDs.
+    (For example: "20NGS1234" for sample 20NGS1234_S4_L001_R1_001.fastq.gz  20NGS1234_S4_L001_R2_001.fastq.gz)

-3. Create BEDfiles as follows
+3. Create BEDfiles as follows-
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
+    a.
 Create a BED4 coordinate file
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    (chr    start-coordinate    stop-coordinate    gene/exon-name)
+        (chr    start-coordinate    stop-coordinate    gene/exon-name
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    Example: chr9	133738125	133738246	ABL1Exon4_1
+        Example: chr9	133738125	133738246	ABL1Exon4_1)

-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    Update path to this bedfile in nextflow.config for the "bedfile" parameter.
+        Update path to this bedfile in nextflow.config for the "bedfile" parameter.

     b.
-Create a BED6 coordinate file for qualimap by adding two extra columns with '0' and '.' for each region.
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    Example: chr9	133738125	133738246	ABL1Exon4_1   0   .
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    Update path to this bedfile in nextflow.config for the "qualimap_bedfile" parameter.

-    c.
 Generate platypus regions file as follows-

         awk 'BEGIN{OFS=""}{print $1,":",$2,"-",$3}' original_file.bed > original_file_regions.txt
       Add path to this bedfile in nextflow.config file for the "regions" parameter.

-    d.
+    c.
 Sort, compress and index bed file

         sort -k 1,1 -k 2,2n -k 3,3n original_bedfile.bed | bgzip -c > original_bedfile.bed.gz
         tabix -p bed original_bedfile.bed.gz

+    (Note: Make sure the 4 files below have the same name: example bedfile.bed , bedfile_regions.txt, bedfile.bed.gz , bedfile.bed.gz.tbi)

+4. Upload all fastq.gz files to a directory.
+Add the path to the directory in the sequences parameter in nextflow.config or provide the path on command line with the --sequences option.
-4. Update config file (nextflow.config) to update the paths to the input sample sheet, directory containing sequences, BEDfiles and to the tools required by the pipeline.
+5. Update config file (nextflow.config) to add the paths to the input sample sheet, directory containing sequences, BEDfile and to the tools required by the pipeline.

-To run-
+### To run-

     cd /path/to/directory/containing/main.nf/
-    nextflow run main.nf [ options ]
+    nextflow run main.nf [ options ] -entry [workflow]

-Optional Arguments (not required if updated in nextflow.config file)
+## Optional Arguments (not required if updated in nextflow.config file)
     --sequences             path to directory containing fastq files.
     --input                 path to csv file containing list of sample IDs.
     --genome                path to reference genome
-    --adaptors              path to FASTA file of adaptors for trimming --bedfile               path to BED4 coordinate BEDfile
+    --adaptors              path to FASTA file of adaptors for trimming --bedfile               path to BED4 coordinate BEDfile (without the extension)
-    --qualimap_bedfile      path to BED6 qualimap BEDfile
-    --regions               path to coordinate regions in .txt format
+## Workflow
+    --entry MIPS            to run the MIPS pipeline --entry ALL             to run ALL pipeline
+    --entry CLL             to run CLL pipeline
+    --entry AMPLICON        for amplicon based pipelines